-Dr. Andrew M Fischer, email@example.com
+Prof. Dr. Andrew M Fischer, email@example.com

-As of the beginning of October 2019, Dr Andrew M. Fischer has taken over as the Scientific Director of CERES, leading the transition of the Research School from Utrecht University, where it was based since 1994, to the International Institute of Social Studies (Erasmus University of Rotterdam) as its new institutional home.
+As of the beginning of October 2019, Prof Andrew M. Fischer has taken over as the Scientific Director of CERES, leading the transition of the Research School from Utrecht University, where it was based since 1994, to the International Institute of Social Studies (Erasmus University of Rotterdam) as its new institutional home.

-Dr Fischer brings to this position a long experience in the field of Development Studies, as well as many years of living and working in various parts of the Global South.
+Prof Fischer brings to this position a long experience in the field of Development Studies, as well as many years of living and working in various parts of the Global South.
 He is also firmly committed to the ongoing relevance of the field of Development Studies, with a belief that this needs to be strongly rooted in the historical lineages of this field.
 As he wrote in a recent article (Bringing Development Back into Development Studies, Development and Change, 2019, pp. 442-3):

 Development studies — as it was and could continue to be — retains value as an interdisciplinary field because it starts from an understanding of transformation as the foundation of theorization and analysis, and how associated social, political, economic and cultural dynamics interact with and are conditioned by such transformation.
 Other social science disciplines or interdisciplinary fields could supplant this role, but so far they have not.
 It is time to reaffirm the field in this purpose.